neocturne/fastd/doc/source/manual/config.rst

   Sets the secret key.

-| ``secure handshakes yes|no;``

-  fastd v11+ implements a revised handshake scheme which prevents downgrade attacks (i.e. an attacker forcing two peers to use the least secure encryption method supported by both sides, or even half-establishing a session with an encryption method supported by one side only).
-To maintain backwards compatiblity, the old handshake is still supported when secure handshakes is set to no.

-  Setting this option to yes (the default) on one side is enough to ensure that a session established by two peers has not been downgraded.

 | ``status socket "<socket>";``

   Configures a UNIX socket which can be used to retrieve the current state of fastd.
 An example script